 Book Flipping 📚

-• Potential Earnings: A few dollars to hundreds per book.
+- Potential Earnings: For example, a few dollars to hundreds per book.

 Renting Out Spare Space or Items 🏠